 New Mexico Green Chile Cheeseburger.
 The Green Chile Cheeseburger is one of the few truly authentic regional styles of burger in the nation.
 It seems as if every bar and burger joint in "The Land of Enchantment" has a green chile salsa with which they adorn their burgers, fries, chili, chips, beans, soups, stews, chiles rellenos, enchilladas, and whatever else is in the kitchen.

-The Zen of Ketchup.
+The Science of Ketchup.
 What would we do without ketchup?
 We put it on burgers, we plunge French fries into it, and we make barbecue sauces from it.
 And really, when you think about it, most barbecue sauces are just a form of pumped up ketchup.
 And it is not hard to make a killer ketchup from scratch.

 Sweet Sour Pickle Chips.
 This quick and simple recipe makes sweet and sour pickle slices for sandwiches perfect for mounding on hamburgers, deli sandwiches, pulled pork sandwiches, or even straight as a side or snack.
 You don't need to Pasteurize or heat treat these pickles, and you don't need much time.